heseltime/heseltime.github.io/pages/rDai.md

 - Theory!

-(Along with any other courses of interest, maybe travels, certainly work.)
+(Along with any other courses of interest, maybe travels, certainly work: Info from the IML office **June 3rd, 2024** - final exams need to be passed according to "Prüfungsraster" (grid of examination dates/results), then the thesis can be handed in - where the examiners have about four weeks to read it over - with an exam date as well.
+These are currently offered the last Wednesday and Friday of the month, every month: so a final exam in August or September, considering the Theory course, and in a similar schedule as with Hagenberg this year, is feasible.)

 #### Target